nagasudhirpulla/taming_python/blog/skills/logging_logger_adapter.md

 ```

 * In the above example, a python file named `app_logger.py` exposes a class named `AppLogger` that maintains a global logger adapter instance that can be accessed from multiple python files just by calling `AppLogger.getInstance()`
-* However, if the initiation requires some configuration inputs, the above example needs to be modified such the

 ### logging into files with basicConfig